rodionovdima/PhenotypePredictor/phenotype_propagator/README.md

 The complete phenotype prediction process was validated using the 2,856 reference genomes in the mcSEED database, their functionally annotated genes and the accompanying patterns of presence/absence of functional metabolic pathways (curator-inferred binary phenotypes).
 The consensus phenotype predictions are combined into a binary phenotype matrix (BPM) containing the complete set of target genomes/MAGs and 106 phenotypes (output file `consensusBPM.txt`).
 The obatined for each predicted phenotype confidence codees are also provided (output file `confidenceBPM.txt`).
 ### Methods used for Consensus Phenotype assignment:
-PR	Pathway Rule-based phenotypes
+PR - Pathway Rule-based phenotypes

-ML	Machine Learning (ML) model-based phenotypes
+ML - Machine Learning model-based phenotypes

-NG	Neighbor Group-based phenotypes
+NG - Neighbor Group-based phenotypes

-PRc	NG-corrected PR phenotypes
+PRc - NG-corrected PR phenotypes

-MLc	NG-corrected ML phenotypes
+MLc - NG-corrected ML phenotypes

 ### Confidence codes of Consensus Phenotype assignments:
-c	consistent phenotypes (with NG)
+c - consistent phenotypes (with NG)

-c3	consistent phenotypes (without NG)
+c3 - consistent phenotypes (without NG)

-n0	Inconsistencies between PR/ML & NG (resolved for PR/ML)
+n0 - Inconsistencies between PR/ML & NG (resolved for PR/ML)

-n1	Inconsistencies between PR/ML & NG (resolved for NG)
+n1 - Inconsistencies between PR/ML & NG (resolved for NG)

-n2	Inconsistencies between either PR or ML & NG (resolved for NG)
+n2 - Inconsistencies between either PR or ML & NG (resolved for NG)

-n3	Conflict between PR & ML when neighbors are absent
+n3 - Conflict between PR & ML when neighbors are absent

-n4	Other inconsistences between any of methods
+n4 - Other inconsistences between any of methods

 ## Prerequisites